Combine your visit to the Gallagher Stadium with a look around Kent’s county town. Sightseeing or shopping – there’s something for everyone.

 Next to the Gallagher Stadium, the centre is purpose built to protect and give people access to more of our archive material, and to provide a 21st century library in the heart of Kent.

 An open-air performance arena, part of Maidstone River Park.
 Built of brick and Kentish ragstone, with a central stage encircled by rows of terraced seating.
 It is next to a rose garden and surrounded by woodland and the river.

 The centre has an eight-screen Odeon cinema, David Lloyd Leisure Club, restaurants and Maidstone Market (Tuesdays and Saturdays). www.lockmeadowentertainment.co.uk

 Maidstone boasts more than 700 shops, two major shopping centres, a boutique style arcade and more than 75 cafes and fine restaurants.
-Other attractions include the Hazlitt Arts Centre and Maidstone Museum.
+Other attractions include the Hazlitt Theatre and Maidstone Museum.

 Situated in the town centre between Maidstone East Station and Maidstone Museum, it provide an oasis of calm in contrast to the bustling shopping streets.
 The Victorian bandstand is the venue for the band season on Sunday afternoons during the summer, as well as other events throughout the year.

 An open air shopping centre built on the site of a Victorian brewery.
-It boasts 50 new shops including House of Fraser, Oasis, Zara, HMV and Ernest Jones, as well as restaurants and a 800-space car park. www.fremlinwalk.co.uk
+It boasts 50 shops including House of Fraser, H&M, HMV, River Island and Zara, as well as restaurants and a 800-space car park. www.fremlinwalk.co.uk

 Hazlitt Arts Centre